brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 ### fix wbar

 Wbar icons should be copied outside git and not used directly (also fix fixPaths).
+Directory like *~/.config/stretchbang* may be a good place.

 ## Extremly short version of the above